DeDop/dedop-core/docs/index.rst

 ===========================

-.. warning::  This page will soon provide the user manual for the DeDop software.
-As you can see, it isn't even a skeleton yet, but we'll make it a useful place once we've released the first version of the DeDop processing software.
+.. warning::  This user manual for the DeDop software is still under construction while we are developing towards the first release of the DeDop software.

 Contents: